lewismorgan/spacenav/README.md

 # SpaceNav

-Displays data about upcoming SpaceX rocket launches.
+Displays data about SpaceX rocket launches

 Created as a project for ISM 4300 class project.